 Instead, introverts need to be given the space and ability to shine through with their inherent talents.
 Here’s the evidence of how introverts can use their skills to make the working world a better place.

 Solitude used to be commonly associated with innovation.
 When scholars discovered or created the next big invention, it was normally after isolating themselves in the woods or a home.

-They would come out declaring their brilliance, and no one saw their solitude as a strange or irregular behavior.
+They would come out declaring their brilliance.
+And no one saw their solitude as strange or irregular behaviour.
 It was just accepted as a way to process and think clearly.

 Susan Cain is a Wall Street lawyer and the New York Times bestselling author of Quiet: The Power of Introverts in a World that Cannot Stop Talking.

 She is also a proud introvert and has been featured on Ted Talks.
 She has created a following of strong, outspoken introverts through her site Quiet Revolution.
 It is through Cain’s Ted Talk that she reveals the real power allowing introverts the freedom to work as they do best: with solitude.
 “Solitude is a crucial ingredient to creativity,” states Cain.